 These days, the Hartford, Connecticut, Police Department’s intelligence sharing is primarily coordinated over Slack with more than 450 investigators and officers from all over the state.

-Law enforcement and first responders can use Slack knowing it is compliant to the Criminal Justice Information Services Security Policy, commonly referred to as CJIS
+Law enforcement and first responders can use Slack knowing it is compliant to the Criminal Justice Information Services Security Policy, commonly referred to as CJIS.

 “Slack has completely changed our communication culture and how we distribute information at the Hartford Police Department,” said Special Operations Group Sergeant, Chris Mastroianni.

-“Slack is the only platform that has been able deliver information in real time and parsed out to who needs it.
+“Slack is the only platform that has been able to deliver information in real time and parsed out to who needs it.